yutaplug/Aliucord/findplugins/index.md

 Installation: Assuming you already joined Aliucord server, open [this message](https://discord.com/channels/811255666990907402/811261478875299840/1441081295642955807) and hold it in order to install it.

-Usage: Open Aliucord settings, you will find a `Open Plugin Web` button at the bottom (`ALIUCORD` section), now just simply click it and try searching for the plugin you want!
+Usage: Once installed, restart Aliucord and open the settings, you will find a `Open Plugin Web` button at the bottom (`ALIUCORD` section), now just simply click it and try searching for the plugin you want!

 ![Badge](https://hitscounter.dev/api/hit?url=https%3A%2F%2Fyutaplug.github.io%2FAliucord%2Ffindplugins&label=&icon=eye-fill&color=%23000&message=&style=flat&tz=UTC)